KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_uggathaaa_request_1_3.md

-Be assured that your request will be answered in due time.
+We shall respond in due time.